Skip to content

 How do I get financing for my new roof?

 Banks, credit unions, and contractors can connect you with financing for a new roof.
 Ask your contractor if they have information on financing options available to you.
 If they don’t you may want to consider either working with another contractor or reaching out to your local bank or credit union.
-A new roof can be an unexpected cost.
+A new roof can be an absolutely unexpected cost, which is why we developed our roof financing calculator.

-If you’re financing your new roof you may want to consider installing solar in tandem with your new roof.
-Asphalt Roofs have an average lifespan of about 25 years.
-This is a similar lifespan to solar panels.
+If you’re financing your new roof you may want to consider installing solar in tandem with your project.
+Asphalt roofs have an average lifespan of about 25 years just like solar panels.
 Or you may want to consider upgrading to solar roof shingles.
-In 2022 there are now multiple options for solar on your home.
-Let’s break down what combining a roof and solar together could mean for you and your home.

 If a new roof costs $10,000 and a 10kW solar panel system is $18,000.
 You will be looking at borrowing $28,000.
 Financing $28,000 over 5 years (60 months) with 7 percent interest and no down payment puts your monthly payment amount at $554.43.
 If your electric bill is $250 and the solar is enough to offset your entire bill you can use the money previously used for electricity to help pay for your new loan.
 Your new monthly payment would be $304.43.